 – Willingness to work every day in service to the monastery.

-– Commitment of three months or longer (longer period required for Office Stewards).
+– Commitment of three months or longer (six months to one year or more commitment required for Office Stewards).

 – Willingness to learn and adapt; to live and cooperate harmoniously in community.

 – Well-established meditation practice.